Facility Planning and Site Selection

 The Department of General Services is responsible for the construction, maintenance and operation of County facilities, including County office buildings and warehouses, police and fire stations, libraries, recreation centers and any other facilities under the control of the Executive Branch of County government.

 Before any planning for the facility can begin, a project must have County Council approval and the potential user of the facility must meet readiness criteria.
 The project must be included in the Capital Improvements Program.
 The next step is to create a Program of Requirements (POR), which is completed before any sites are considered.
 The POR outlines the specifications of the new facility, including the size and function of specific spaces, building systems and finishes, as well as adjacencies.
-This document is a collaboration between OPD, DGS’ Division of Building Design and Construction and the County department the facility is for.
+This document is a collaboration between OPD, DGS’ Division of Building Design and Construction/ DGS' Division of Facilities Management, and the County department the facility is for.
 The final version of the POR must receive approval from the County’s Office of Management and Budget.

 When the POR is approved, staff can begin researching potential sites for the facility.
 Site evaluation is the responsibility of the Office of Planning and Development.
 In administering the site evaluation process, OPD coordinates the interests of the user department, the applicable Regional Services Center Director, the Office of Management and Budget, the public and affected outside agencies.